xarvh/squarepants/NOTES.md

 Stuff that seems good but needs thinking
 ----------------------------------------

+* Shamefully copy Roc's tagged types, but without opaque constructors.

+  Instead, opacity should implemented via modules.sp, so that an exposed type can be tagged as "opaque".
+  This way any type alias or union or whatever can be treated, outside the library that implements it, as an entirely opaque type.

+  --> These opaque types should probably not be extensible (but otherwise accept parameters).

 * Remove the `alias` keyword entirely
   We don't declare variables as `var x = 1`, so why should we use `alias X = Int`?